fl9mdasif/course-management-with-auth/README.md

 Method: `PUT`
 Request Body:

 - You can send the partial body data to update the fields you want to update or the full data if you want to update every field of a course.
-Ensure dynamic updating for both primitive and non-primitive data to prevent the mutation of non-primitive data.
+Ensure dynamic updating for both primitive and non-primitive data

 # Get-Course-by-ID-with-Reviews